ucsc-ospo/ucsc-ospo.github.io/content/post/20230529/index.md

 projects: [ospo, osre]
 ---

-This year's Open Source Research Experience is off to a fantastic start, with 34 contributors getting ready to work this summer on projects spanning open source hardware, software, and reproducibility in research and in teaching.
-Funding for these contributors is provided in part by the [NSF REPETO Project](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2226407)-sponsored [Summer of Reproducibility](/sor) and in part by the [2023 Google Summer of Code](https://summerofcode.withgoogle.com/).
+This year's Open Source Research Experience is off to a fantastic start, with 38 contributors getting ready to work this summer on projects spanning open source hardware, software, and reproducibility in research and in teaching.
+Funding for these contributors is provided by the [NSF REPETO Project](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2226407)-sponsored [Summer of Reproducibility](/sor), the [2023 Google Summer of Code](https://summerofcode.withgoogle.com/), and [Baskin Engineering](https://engineering.ucsc.edu)'s [Inclusive Excellence Hub](https://engineering.ucsc.edu/diversity-inclusion/).

 Check out the [Student Pages](/osre/#studentpages) where contributors have begun blogging updates about their summer projects!